Paradoxical Intention: What It Is And How This Technique Is Used In Psychotherapy

 For example, if the patient comes to the consultation because he has problems sleeping, when the paradoxical intention is applied, he will be asked to do precisely what causes him discomfort.
 In this case, instead of trying to get him to sleep, what will be done is ask him to make an effort not to sleep.
 Ironically, the patient will be investing a lot of effort in avoiding falling asleep, which is exhausting and can have precisely that effect, sleeping.

-You may be interested: Therapeutic Autobiography: What it is and How it Works
+You may be interested: School Phobia: What it Is, Symptoms and Causes

 How does it work in therapy?